Public Safety Power Shutoff

 The recent Excel widespread power outage

-by RC Weber, about 2 months ago
+by RC Weber, 3 months ago

 First, I understand Excel was trying to solve climate change, and wildfire issues.
 Thank you!
 Safety first!
 However, please do a better job of 1) targeting specific high-risk neighborhoods, and 2) warning people that this could be coming, send alerts, monitor the weather closer.
 "Say what you are going to say, say it, and then say it again!"